dongdong3272/dongdong3272.github.io/_pages/ugcourses.md

 classes: wide
 ---

-This is the course history during my undergraduate study in the Hong Kong University of Science and Technology and other exchange institutions.
+This is the course history during my undergraduate study at the Hong Kong University of Science and Technology and other exchange institutions.

-I am currently a Senior Student Ambassador of HKUST, please feel free to ask me questions related to these courses on the [addmission website](https://join.hkust.edu.hk/meet-our-students).

-## UG Year 1
+## UG Year 1 (2019 - 2020)

 ###### 13 + 19 = 32 Credits